-When you first start writing, you’ll likely be scared to let people read it.
-This isn’t writing in your diary.
-To make a living from it, and wanting to make a living from it is great, you must share it.
+When you first start writing, you’ll likely be scared to let people read your work.
+You’re not writing in your diary.
+To make a living from writing, you must share your writing with others, and know to want to make a living from your freelance is okay.

-Readable also estimates the time it takes to read your work and analyzes the sentiment, positive or negative, of your writing.
-Unless you’re writing a “how to,” like this on ‘how to’ start a blog guide, you want your articles under six minute-reads.
-Most people are reading you on their phones at work on the toilet.
-Don’t get them in trouble with their boss.
+Readable estimates the time it takes to read your work and analyzes the sentiment, positive or negative, of your writing.
+Unless you’re writing a “how-to,” like ‘how to’ start a blog guide, keep your articles under six minute-reads.
+Most people are reading your work on their phones at work on the toilet.

 You have about three seconds to get a reader to read your writing.
 Think of how fast you scroll through news and Facebook on your phone.
 What catches your attention first is the title and the opening lines.

 You’ve heard the term “click-bait?”

 Don’t rely on clickbait, but do create titles that grab attention.
 For that, we use Co-Schedule Headline Analyzer.
 Co-Schedule grades your headlines and helps improve them.

 With strategies like this, friends of ours are earning $200,000+ a year freelance writing income.
 You can, too, by clicking this link!